Travel Tech

 Market Mapping

 Travel tech startups operate across eight distinct segments and can be divided into B2B and B2C solutions.
 As of February 2023, the most common were startups offering B2C platforms for 1) alternative accommodation, 2) experiences (e.g. tours, events, and activities), and 3) online search/booking.
-The space is home to many growth stage startups, with the majority having established solutions for B2B revenue management and experience booking.
+The space is home to many expansion stage startups, with the majority having established solutions for B2B revenue management and experience booking.
 Most of the startups are pure-play disruptors, with the exception of companies such as Hopper, Vacayou, and Mondee, which offer B2B and B2C solutions.

 Incumbent presence was the most heavy in the B2B travel solutions segment and populated by non-travel related incumbents, including AMEX, SAP, and US Bancorp.
 Incumbent activity from travel-related incumbents was predominantly seen across the B2C segments and included powerhouses like Booking Holdings, Expedia, and Airbnb.